levatas-agency/engineering/estimating-projects.md

 # Estimating Projects
 Accurately estimating software development tasks is very hard.
-Humans are notoriously bad at predicting things they don't fully understand, hence the difficulty of properly estimating development work.
+Humans are notoriously bad at predicting things they don't fully understand, so we decided to put together a list of suggestions to help improve the quality of the estimates we put every day for our clients.

-What follows is a list of suggestions that you should incorporate to your estimation sessions.
-By following them, you will greatly improve the quality of your estimates.

 ## Refining the list of requirements